 Donate and shop second-hand

-Don’t neglect relationships.
+Don’t neglect relationships

-“Start sooner rather than later,” Morey begins.
-“Start by decluttering and going through each room and each space.
-Get a floor plan of your new home and think about what’s going to fit and what might not, which could give you more time to sell or donate things you don’t need.
+Start the process as soon as you know you will be moving.
+Go through each room and declutter.
+Having a floor plan of your new home can help you to decide what will fit and what won’t, giving you more time to sell or donate what you don’t need.

 How to terminate your rental agreement

-As a tenant, you want to leave.
+As a tenant, you want to leave

-The landlord wants you to leave.
+The landlord wants you to leave

-Under no circumstances is the landlord/agent allowed to take seemingly abandoned goods as compensation for money owing.
-Instead, the landlord/agent should contact you and arrange a time for you to collect them.
-If they are not managed, the landlord/agent must follow strict rules set out in the Residential Tenancies Act.
+Leave your forwarding address and a contact phone number with the landlord/agent in case you leave any possessions behind.
+The landlord or agent is not allowed to take seemingly abandoned goods as compensation for any money owing.
+Instead, the landlord must contact you and arrange a time for you to collect the goods, according to the strict rules in the Residential Tenancies Act.